 “Let’s play a quarantine shots game!
-Tag all your friends!”
+Tag your friends!”

 “Join us for a Happy Hour Zoom Call – bring your favorite boozy drink?!

-As I entered the second week of quarantine, I had depleted my closet of four wine bottles, and emptied the fridge of three cans of pale ale.
+As I entered the second week of quarantine, I had depleted my closet of four bottles of wine, and emptied the fridge of three cans of pale ale.